Can I Sue a Nursing Home for Neglect?

 Who can sue a nursing home for negligence?

-Nursing home residents who have been neglected or abused can file a lawsuit against a nursing home.
+Nursing home residents who have been neglected or abused may be able to file a lawsuit against a nursing home.
 Immediate family, relatives, and other loved ones may also be able to sue for nursing home neglect in some cases.

 See if you can file a nursing home neglect lawsuit with a free case review.